manifold-systems/manifold/docs/docs.md

 Manifold lets you use YAML and JSON interchangeably, as such please refer to the [JSON and JSON Schema](#json_and_json_schema) type manifold reference above.
 All that applies to JSON applies to YAML.

-### GraphQL _(Work in progress)_
+### GraphQL

-The GraphQL Manifold is a type manifold library that allows for seamless interaction with [GraphQL](https://graphql.org/) resources (`.graphql` schema files).
+>Work in progress!

-Use the GraphQL Manifold in any Java project to **type-safely** build and execute GraphQL queries and mutations without introducing a code generation step in your build process.
+Use the GraphQL Manifold for productive _Schema-First_ [GraphQL](https://graphql.org/) development in any Java project.
+*Type-safely** build and execute queries and mutations without introducing a code generation step in your build process.
+Your `.graphql` schema files _**are**_ your API!

+Get your hands dirty now with the [sample GraphQL application](https://github.com/manifold-systems/manifold-sample-graphql-app).

+>This feature is under development.
+More docs coming soon...

-## Build Queries
+#### Build Queries
 ```java
 private static String ENDPOINT = "http://example/graphql";
 ...